 There are actually four different versions, each with a different color removable scratch-off tab.
 The tabs could be scratched to reveal various prizes.
 Blue tabs were distributed first, then black, gold, and lastly, green.
 Top value is reserved for the still-intact versions and blue is the toughest to find unripped since it was the first to release.

-Although Jerry Rice was included in the Player's Ink insert set in 1998, the 1999 edition has a more classic look.
+Although Jerry Rice was included in the Player's Ink insert set in 1998, the 1999 SP edition has a more classic look.
 The base green version is the most common and a purple-bordered parallel is hand-numbered to 100.
 Both cards feature an on-card signature from Jerry Rice.

 It is admittedly tough to get past the college jersey, but if you can, this Jerry Rice Upper Deck Legends revival is an impressive card.
 With the famed UD Legends design and on-card signature, the card is bumped to the next level because it is a short print.
 While the card is not numbered, Upper Deck revealed that Rice is part of the Group A subset, which drops 1:1,087 packs.

-If the college jersey is a deal-breaker and money is not an issue, there is an NFL licensed SP update version for Rice from 2008 Ultimate Collection, but they are even more rare and pricey.
+If the college jersey is a deal-breaker and money is not an issue, there is an NFL licensed SP update version for Rice from 2008 Ultimate Collection, but they are even more limited and pricey.

 The low print run guarantees that not many will pop up for sale at any given time, but the large jersey pieces and aesthetic appeal make it a great Jerry Rice card.